MetaOthello: A Controlled Study of Multiple World Models in Transformers: Results

 \subsubsection{``Platonic'' Board Representation Geometry}

 We first evaluate the similarity of the linear probes trained for each game variant.
-Each board state probe consists of a $\mathbb{R}^{192 \times 512}$ matrix in which each row corresponds to a vector $w_{i,c}$ which represents a direction in the activation space corresponding to a specific board feature (e.g., ``tile C3 is Mine'').
-We pair probe weights from Classic and variant probes trained on the mixed-model residual stream and calculate their cosine similarities, yielding 192 values per layer.
+Each probe weight represents the direction in the activation space corresponding to all board features (e.g., ``tile C3 is Mine'').
+We pair probe weights from Classic and variant probes trained on the mixed-model residual stream and calculate their similarities.
 Figure \ref{fig:probe_sim_rand} reports averages and 95\% confidence interval; individual tile-level values appear in Appendix Figure \ref{fig:tile_cosine}.